 (a) has a fully enclosed hull that does not take on water if capsized; and

 (b) is designed to be operated by a person standing, crouching or kneeling on it or sitting astride it.

 General safety obligation

-Owners and operators have a general safety obligation to make sure their PWC is in good condition, used safely and has the correct safety equipment.
+Every owner and operator have a general safety obligation to make sure their PWC is in good condition, used safely and has the correct safety equipment.

-When towing a skier the operator must be licensed and there must be an observer on board who is more than 12 years old and is competent to watch the skier at all times.
+When towing a skier the operator must be licensed and there must be an observer on board who is more than 13 years or older and is competent to watch the skier at all times.

 A supervised unlicensed driver is not allowed to carry passengers—other than the supervising licence holder.
 The supervising licence holder must wear the kill switch safety lanyard while the PWC is being driven by the unlicensed driver.

-The safety equipment required for your PWC depends on where you are riding.
+The safety equipment required for your PWC depends on where you are.

 |Equipment||Smooth waters||Partially smooth waters||Beyond partially smooth waters|